dashpay/dashd-go/docs/configuration.md

   localhost interfaces.
 * The `--rpclisten` flag can be specified multiple times to listen on multiple interfaces as a couple of the examples below illustrate.
-* The RPC server is disabled by default when using the `--regtest` and `--simnet` networks.
+* The RPC server is disabled by default when using the `--regtest` network.
 You can override this by specifying listen interfaces.

 Command Line Examples: